Termination Rights, Royalty Distributions, Ownership Transfers, Disputes, and the Music Modernization Act

 The Office’s SNPRM proposes some modifications to its earlier NPRM, including by expanding its scope to address additional matters relevant to identifying the proper payee to whom the MLC must distribute royalties.
 These include the MLC’s administration of ownership transfers, requests to designate alternative royalty payees, and related disputes, as well as the distribution of matched historical royalties.

 Initial written comments responding to the SNPRM were due on November 8, 2023.
-Written reply comments must be received no later than December 5, 2023, at 11:59 p.m. eastern time.
+Written reply comments were due on December 5, 2023.